-It's important to understand all fees that you may be paying for any investment services.
+It's important to understand any and all fees that you may be paying for any investment services.
 We've met with many individuals that do not even know what they are paying for the different investment funds they may be in since brokerage statements often make it difficult to know the actual dollars/fees being paid.

 Investment managers are typically paid by either an assets under management (AUM) fee, a performance fee, or a combination of both.
-Saga Partners only charges an assets under management fee and no performance fee.
-We like this structure because it is simple and straightforward.
+There is not necessarily any right fee structure, but there can definitely be a wrong fee structure.
 In their heyday, hedge funds historically charged a 2% AUM fee and 20% performance fee.
 As hedge fund performance has been lackluster over the past decade, a 1.5% AUM fee and a 15% performance fee have become more common.
 When Warren Buffett ran his investing partnership in the 1950s-1960s, his fee structure had no AUM fee and a 25% performance fee above a 6% hurdle.
 Unlike most hedge funds, Buffett only got paid if he performed.